ReverseAndBot/Snapchat-Bot/README.md

 &nbsp;

 > [!NOTE]
-> Last update of this page: September 4th, 2024
+> Last update of this page: September 13th, 2024

 > [!TIP]
 > All Snapchat API bot modules have been working without problems ***since January 2024***.
 >
-> Release of the SaaS solution (see below) to the ***next group of selected qualified customers***: approx. around mid-September 2024
+> Release of the SaaS solution (see below) to the ***next group of selected qualified customers***: approx. around end of September 2024
 >
-> Reasons for the current delays: Pending server hardware delivery, issues at 2 of the housing providers.
+> Reasons for the current delays: Pending server hardware delivery (CPU, NVMe, RAM), issues at 2 of the housing providers.

 > [!IMPORTANT]